Last Updated on September 13, 2022 by Rebecca Huff

 August 2, 2016

-Various Plexus Ambassadors have reached out to me about the trying the products in the last year.
+Various Plexus Ambassadors have reached out to me about trying the products in the last year.
 After hearing dozens of testimonies, including my own sister in law, seeing countless video testimonials, including a couple from people whose ministry I have followed for two decades, I decided to give Plexus Slim a try.

 The final decision was made after discussing it with my sister in law.
 If it can improve her health with the challenges she faces, surely it will help me!
-Not only because I need to lose some weight, I have a healthy plan for that which I follow.
+Not only because I need to lose some weight, I have a health plan for that which I follow.
 Mainly, I want to try it because I feel so tired and lack the energy a healthy person my age should have.

 My health issues, as far as I know right now include Adrenal Insufficiency and Thyroid disorder.
 I’ve been dealing with Adrenal Insufficiency/ Adrenal Fatigue for about the last 3-4 years.
 It starts to improve a little then I either do too much, have a stressful life event, or something else causes a set-back and I crash.
 Also, doctors who treat AF are not usually affordable.